Collinformatics/AudioTranscription/README.md

       - Find the "JavaFX" option in right column and select it

-      - Name the module, and click on the "Next" buton
+      - Name the module as "JavaFX", and click on the "Next" buton

       ![JavaFX](https://github.com/user-attachments/assets/e9ba349c-4117-4534-9c9c-6fc48a646ce8)

-  -
+        - A new popup will offer the option to install additonal libaries, don't worry about adding any of them

+        - Click on the "Create" button

+  - After its added, you will be back at the "Project Structure" window

+    - Make sure the "JavaFX" module we just created is selected

+      - Set the "Language Level" to 21

+      - Click on the "Apply" button

+      - Click on the "OK" button

 Set up Python.

 - Install Python plugin at:

-  Once your back at the "Project Structure"
+  Reopen the "Project Structure" window

-  Click on Modules in the left column, select the folder for your project in the column to the right
+  - Click on "Modules"

     Then click the "+" icon, and click on "New Module" in the drop down window

     Click on "More via plugins" in the bottom left corner of the "New Module" window

-  In the "Install Plugin" popup, click on "Python" to add the module
+    - In the "Install Plugin" popup, click on "Python" to add the module

   Restart the IDE